johana-star/DeclutterBot/CONTRIBUTING.md

 If a command only makes sense in a specific stage, handle it in the `switch`.
 If it should work from anywhere, intercept it above.

+**Any label used in `setChips()` must also be intercepted as a global command.** Chip labels can appear as user input at any stage, including `BOX_OPEN` where unrecognised text is treated as an item name.
+Failing to intercept a chip label will cause it to be logged as an item — this has already happened with "Skip to next box".

 ### Input normalisation

 Single-character shorthands are expanded at the very top of `processInput`, before any other logic runs: